 So, the first and most important job of a parent is to fall in love with the worship of God.
 If you go to church out of duty, feel forced to, or have any reason other than a love for being there, your kids will know.
 They will hate it just like you do.
 You cannot impart what you do not possess.
 You want your children to catch authentic worship.
 Authentic, heartfelt worship is the most valuable thing in human experience.
 You cannot calculate the cumulative effect of 650 worship services spent with Mom and Dad — between the ages of four and seventeen — in authentic communion with God and his people.

 We aim for children to catch the passion for worshiping God by watching Mom and Dad enjoy God week after week.
 If the children saw Dad praying, face in hands, before worship week after week for twelve years, how would it impact them?
 If they saw Mom and Dad beaming with joy as they sang God’s praises, how would it impact them?
 Millions and millions of children never see their parents sing, let alone sing songs to a great God with joy.
 It seems wrong when parents send their kids to children’s church during their most formative years rather than having them right there to shape them.
 Why would parents not be jealous to model for their children the tremendous value they put on joyful reverence in the presence of Almighty God?

 Worship: More than Fun

-Of course, it is over their head.
-It is supposed to be over their head.
+Of course the service is over the children’s heads.
+It is supposed to be over their heads.
 They are beginners.
-The English language is over their head as soon as they come out of the womb.
-But we don’t say: Well, let’s put them with other children in their own situations and limitations so they can understand a word or two.
-No. We immerse them in the English language every day that they don’t understand 90% of in the hope and expectation that they grow up into joyful use of the English language.
-Long before children understand fully what is going on in worship and what is sung and what is said, they are absorbing tremendous amounts of what is valuable.
+The English language is over their heads when they come out of the womb, but we do not say, “Well, let’s put them with other children in their own situations and limitations so they can understand a word or two.”
+No. We immerse them in the English language every day.
+For a while, they do not understand most of it.
+But we hope and expect them to grow up into joyful use of the English language.
+Long before children fully understand the words said and sung in the service, they are absorbing tremendous amounts of valuable experience.